r0wdiggity/personneltracker/README.md

 git config --global user.name "<username>" git config --global user.email "<email address>"
 ```
-If you are using HTTPS instaed of SSH, you will have to authenticate with username and password every push.
+If you are using HTTPS instead of SSH, you will have to authenticate with username and password every push.
 Caching your credentials for one hour will make life easier:
 ```sh
 git config --global credential.helper cache git config --global credential.helper 'cache --timeout=3600'